Separatist violence threatens to disrupt Freeport's Indonesia mine

 Last year Freeport Indonesia contributed about a quarter of the parent company’s global sales of 4.23 billion pounds (1.92 million tonnes) of copper.

-Arizona-based Freeport, the world’s largest publicly listed copper producer, has already been grappling with labor problems at Grasberg and a lengthy dispute with the Indonesian government over rights to the mine.
+Arizona-based Freeport, the world’s largest publicly listed copper producer, has already been grappling with labour problems at Grasberg and a lengthy dispute with the Indonesian government over rights to the mine.

 The mine has also be dogged by major concerns over security due to a low-level conflict waged by pro-independence rebels in Papua for decades.
 Between 2009 and 2015, shootings within the mine project area killed 20 people and wounded 59.

-Papua and neighboring West Papua provinces make up the western half of an island north of Australia, with independent Papua New Guinea to the east.
-The provinces have been plagued by separatist violence since they were incorporated into Indonesia after a widely criticized U.N.-backed referendum in 1969.
+Papua and neighbouring West Papua provinces make up the western half of an island north of Australia, with independent Papua New Guinea to the east.
+The provinces have been plagued by separatist violence since they were incorporated into Indonesia after a widely criticised U.N.-backed referendum in 1969.

 President Joko Widodo has sought to ease tension in the two provinces by stepping up investment, freeing political prisoners and addressing human rights concerns.